SKlight-Liang/Creeper/README.md

 and there is no need for any human-machine verification afterwards.
 Okay, this may be a minor oversight.
 We have to admit that its anti crawling technology is very excellent.

+We provide the following methods:
+- `ShutterStock.py`: The main crawling module
+- `SimilarImage.py`: The similar image search engine based on Shutterstock API

+Please refer to the specific program for the relevant parameter settings and usage instructions.